FraserTooth/japan_grid_carbon_api_website/README.md

 - `yarn`
 - Make and commit your changes
 - Open a PR to the master branch of this repo with a detailed explanation of your work (inc. screenshots)

+#### Guidelines:

+- Design preference is to make the Japanese translation look good before the English version.